Our Programs

 • Visiting college campuses by driving through or scheduling tours during vacations, if interested.

-• Taking advantage of free, diagnostic SAT and ACT practice exams, available in the fall, new year, and spring.
+• Taking free, diagnostic SAT and ACT practice exams, offered each year for students who are interested.

 • Attending the First Steps for Freshmen and Sophomores program, an informative session each fall to introduce the college process.